leegengyu/vulnhub-box-walkthrough/dc-2.md

 * Opening up `flag4.txt`, we find that the hint given is on the very last line - that we have to use `git`.
 * Running `sudo -l`, we try to get a list of commands that we are able to execute (and forbidden from executing) as `root`:
 ![](/screenshots/dc-2/gitCommand.jpg)
+* From the results of the command, we can see that we are able to run `/usr/bin/git` as `root`, and also without having to know root's password.
+This finding indeed matches the hint given in Flag 4.
-* Note: Running the `find` command to find setuid binaries for privilege escalation as `jerry` yields exactly the same results.
+* Note: Running the `find` command to find setuid binaries for privilege escalation as user `jerry` yields exactly the same results as was observed for user `tom`.
 * Note: I am not sure why `/usr/bin/git` does not turn up in the search results when we use the `find` command to find setuid binaries for privilege escalation.
+* We have to use the `git` command to escalate our privileges, and one way of doing so is to get ourselves into the manual page where we will open a root shell from there.
 * Run `sudo git help add` to enter the `Git Manual` page of the `git-add` command, and then enter `!/bin/sh`:
 ![](/screenshots/dc-2/binshCommandGit.jpg)
+* Note: `sudo` has to be part of the command, else the shell that we spawn from the manual page is not a root shell.
-* Note: Instead of the parameter `add`, you can also use any of the `git-` commands, so long as we manage to enter a git manual page.
+* Note: Instead of the parameter `add`, you can also use any of the other `git-` commands, so long as we manage to enter a git manual page.
+These other commands can be found by running `git help`.
 * Note: Instead of running `/bin/sh`, you can also run `/bin/bash`.
 * Hurray, we have now gotten `root` access!
 * We head to the `root` directory, and find `final-flag.txt`: